 Transport vehicles are usually not designed for the highly repetitive delivery pattern typically found in urban and suburban delivery routes.

-In this category, we typically find vans or van like alternatives with higher cargo volume capacities and a larger footprint.
-These vehicles have a more traditional build, with closed driver compartments, standard seat and cockpit layout and a regular cargo space of 2 to 5 m3 in the rear.
+In this category, we typically find vans or van-like alternatives with higher cargo volume capacities and a larger footprint.
+These vehicles have a more traditional build, with closed driver compartments, a standard seat and cockpit layout, and regular cargo space of 2 to 5 m3 in the rear.

 According to Buyacar.co.uk, modern vans and van-like alternatives are increasingly becoming available in all-electric alternatives too, making them ideal to decarbonize even some of the rural routes found in postal services.